Your doctor doesn’t return your calls, answer your questions or treat you with respect. When is it time to find a new doctor?

 - The doctor does not take your symptoms seriously or doubts your pain.
 Your concerns and questions are brushed off.
 You feel as if you are rushed out of the office.

 - Your doctor “dictates” health care and doesn’t include you in decisions.
-You’re not given reasons for his or her advice or offered any options.
+You’re not given reasons for his or her recommendations or offered any options.

 - Your doctor makes a serious treatment error, neglects recommended screenings or often seems distracted or forgetful during your visits.